git/git.github.io/rev_news/drafts/edition-111.md

 * What is your favorite Git-related tool/library, outside of Git itself?

-  First, I'm a fan of the commandline, so Git itself does over 80% of what I need.
+  First, I'm a fan of the command line, so Git itself does over 80% of what I need.
 Next up are [tig](https://jonas.github.io/tig/) and [vim-fugitive](https://github.com/tpope/vim-fugitive).
   I also use a comprehensive set of Git-related shell aliases that improve my efficiency.

-* Do you happen to have any memorable experience w.r.t contributing to the Git project?
+* Do you happen to have any memorable experience w.r.t. contributing to the Git project?
 If yes, could you share it with us?

   Nothing out of the ordinary, but then I'm old-school and have no problems